mindis/multimap/docs/cppreference.md

 ### Procedure

-A callable that is applied to an instance of class [Bytes](#class-bytes) without returning a value.
+A callable that is applied to an instance of class [Bytes](#class-bytes) without returning any value.
 Procedures can have state that may change during application.
 Objects implementing this interface are typically used to visit keys or values, e.g. to collect information about them.

 <table class="reference-table">
 <tbody>